CUSTOMISED TO SUIT YOUR NEEDS

 CUSTOM FABRICATED ORTHOTICS

-Custom orthotic device is fabricated based on a mould, or model, of the user’s affected body part.
+Custom orthotic devices are fabricated based on a mould, or model, of the user’s affected body part.
 A mould may be obtained by using one of two methods: physically casting the patient or obtaining detailed measurements.
 The practitioner then fabricates the orthotic device around the model of the affected body part.
 Once the device is complete, the practitioner fits the device to the patient.

-Du Plessis Orthotics and Prosthetics is capable of creating every kind of customized, lower extremity orthotic device, including:
+Du Plessis Orthotics and Prosthetics is capable of creating every kind of customised, lower extremity orthotic device, including:

 - Microprocessor technology for leg braces